Start Here!

 What are the most heavily-examined topics in IB Physics Paper 1?

-Obviously the other topics are assessed, these topics are just the most heavily-weighted.
+Obviously the other topics are assessed, these topics are just the most heavily-weighted in past papers from 2016-2024.

-Obviously the other topics are assessed, these topics are just the most heavily-weighted.
+Obviously the other topics are assessed, these topics are just the most heavily-weighted in past papers from 2016-2024.

 ADVICE for Multiple Choice Questions